shreytailor/msa-devops/README.md

   displayName: 'npm install and build'
 ```

-Now we would have the build of our application, and here we are just trying to create an archive of it so that it can be deployed later on.
+Now we would have the build of our React application, and here we are just trying to create an archive of it so that it can be deployed later on.
 ```
 - task: ArchiveFiles@2
   inputs: